 Spend three weeks living in Ecuador’s Andean highlands on this summer community service program in Ecuador for high school students.
-Join members of a local Quechua community in meaningful service projects, ranging from light volunteer construction work to teaching schoolchildren to helping with the local harvest.
+Join members of a local Quechua or Yumbo community in meaningful service projects, ranging from light volunteer construction work to teaching schoolchildren to helping with the local harvest.
 Then, explore the other-worldly landscapes and extraordinary wildlife of the Galápagos Islands – one of the most unusual places on earth and home to giant tortoises, lava tunnels, equatorial penguins, marine iguanas, and blue-footed boobies.
-Traveling from island to island by boat, cruise, hike, and snorkel through unmatched geographic and biological diversity.
+Travel from island to island, boating, hiking, and snorkeling through unmatched geographic and biological diversity.

 - Students completing grades 9-12

 - 15-17 students, 2 leaders